mvonballmo/CSharpHandbook/4_formatting.md

 * An indent is two spaces ; it is never a tab.
 * Use a single space after a comma (e.g. between function arguments).
 * There is no space after the leading parenthesis/bracket or before the closing parenthesis/bracket.
-* There is no space between a method name and the leading parenthesis, but there is a space before the leading parenthesis of a flow control statement.
+* There is no space between a method name and the leading parenthesis, but there is a space before the leading parenthesis of a flow-control statement.
-* Use a single space to surround _all_ infix operators; there is no space between a prefix operator (e.g. “-” or “!”) and its argument.
+* Use a single space to surround _all_ infix operators; there is no space between a prefix operator (e.g. “-” or “!”) and its single parameter.
-* Do not use spacing to align type members on the same column (e.g. as with the members of an enumerated type).
+* Do not use spacing to align type members on the same column (e.g. as with the explicitly assigned values for members of an enumerated type).

 ## Braces